 A leaseholders guide to residential lease extension

-The Leasehold Reform, Housing and Urban Development Act 1993 gives the leaseholder – also known as the tenant or lessee – the right to extend their lease by a further 90 years, without a ground rent.
+The Leasehold Reform, Housing and Urban Development Act 1993 gives the leaseholder – also known as the tenant or lessee – the right to extend their lease by a further 90 years, without payment of any further ground rent.

-The freeholder is legally obligated to comply with this request, depending on three criteria:
+The freeholder (often referred to as the Landlord) is legally obligated to comply with this request, depending on three criteria:

 - The property must be a flat